| Chapter 5 Analytical

 and minimizing the ratio ,

-1. Note that the mode shape must satisfy the boundary
+as follows: 1.
+Note that the mode shape must satisfy the boundary

 conditions .
 We could try a polynomial ,